 - develops challenging and well-organized presentations of course material.

-- makes effective use of new active learning methods such as the flipped classroom.
+- makes effective use of new active learning strategies.

 - improves learning outcomes through the use of new technologies.

-- develops novel course infrastructure that can be used by fellow instructors.
+- develops novel course infrastructure that can be used later on by colleagues.

-- teaches students to think critically and write effectively.
+- teaches students how to think critically, act ethically, and write effectively.

 - mentors at-risk students, improving their retention and performance.